al2na/methylKit/README.md

  * You can look at the vignette [here](https://bioconductor.org/packages/release/bioc/vignettes/methylKit/inst/doc/methylKit.html).
 This is the primary source of documentation.
 It includes detailed examples.
  * You can check out the [slides](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/methylkit/methylKitTutorialSlides_2013.pdf ) for a tutorial at EpiWorkshop 2013.
 This works with older versions of methylKit, you may need to update the function names.
  * You can check out the [tutorial](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/methylkit/methylKitTutorial_feb2012.pdf) prepared for  EpiWorkshop 2012.
 This works with older versions of methylKit, you may need to update the function names.
+* You can check out the [slides](https://www.slideshare.net/AlexanderGosdschan/eurobioc-2018-metyhlkit-overview) prepared for EuroBioc 2018.
+This also includes more recent features of methylKit  and is meant to give you a quick overview about what you can do with the package.